Planning Security Projects

 Key messages for new builds

-- Although security is unlikely to be the primary focus in new infrastructure projects it is essential that security risks are identified early in the project so that sound decisions can be made about how they will be treated.
+- Although security may not necessarily be the primary focus in new infrastructure projects it is essential that security risks are identified early in the project so that sound decisions can be made about how they will be treated.

 - Security must be considered at all stages of the project and must not be thought of as a separate entity that can be addressed later in delivery by a specialist team in isolation.